-This year, the eight day Jewish festival of lights will begin in the evening of Sunday, December 2 and ends in the evening of Monday, December 10, 2018.
+This year, the eight day Jewish festival of lights will begin on the evening of Sunday, December 22 lasting until the evening of Monday, December 30, 2019.

 Hanukkah, the Hebrew word for dedication, commemorates the re-dedication of the holy Temple in Jerusalem which was vandalized after the Greek King of Syria forbade the Jews from worship-ping or practicing many of their faith's rituals.
 The temple was reclaimed after a battle with the Syrian army for eight days and nights in 165 B.C.

 The holiday is celebrated by the lighting of the menorah.
 According to the Talmud, at the re-dedication of the temple, there was only enough consecrated olive oil to fuel the eternal flame in the Temple for one day.
 Miraculously, the oil burned for eight days, which was the length of time it took to press, prepare and consecrate fresh olive oil.
 Each night of the festival of lights, another light on the menorah is lit until all eight lamps shine on the eighth night.